digitalwm/cloudjs/README.md

 v 0.0.3 - Added linux signal interception.
 When closed with signal SIGINT, SIGHUP and SIGQUIT the module distributes all its pool objects to all the remaining nodes in equal portions.<br/>
 v 0.0.4 - Added encryption to events sent on the network.
 This can be switched on and off.
 Uses DES encryption method.<br/>
 v 0.0.8 - Manage to fix the package.json with a proper forma.
 Added also special events that once emited they wait for a reply by providing a callback and a timeout.
 When the timeout is reached the callback is removed from the watch list.
 This events are non-blocking.<br/>
+v 0.0.9 - All user generated events, are calling the assigned call back with two parameters (data and the ID of the event emiter instance)
 <br/>
 # Features